MyFeed Personalized Content

 Article

-As your baby grows into a toddler, there will be times when you are concerned about their health and whether they need medical attention for a fever or allergy.
+As your baby grows into a toddler, there will be times when you are concerned about their health.
+Having a sick toddler is no fun for anyone.
 This article provides information on some of the more common health concerns toddlers experience.
+This information should not replace any medical or other health care professional advice and if you are ever in doubt about your toddler’s health, speak to your doctor.

-What to look out for when your toddler is sick
+What to look out for when you have a sick toddler

-• Your toddler is refusing fluids and having less trips to the toilet;
+• Your toddler is refusing fluids and having less trips to the toilet, or fewer wet nappies;

 • Refusing food for several days;